Serviced Apartments The City

 It’s London’s ceremonial centre, but also the financial and business heart of Britain’s capital city.
 The bustling streets of this district are a masterclass in blending ancient and modern architecture, from St Paul’s Cathedral in the west to The Gherkin in the east, with a labyrinth of historic streets and gleaming glass developments in between.

-There’s plenty of culture to enjoy here too, with some of London’s best museums, finest churches and most historic markets.
+There’s plenty of culture to enjoy here too, with some of London’s best museums, finest churches and most historic markets - well worth trying to squeeze in, even if you're only visiting for a weekend break.

 Food and drink